fact-project/shifthelper/rationale.md

 	pip install git+https://github.com/fact-project/shifthelper.git

 In order to access FACTs database for checking the QLA status, login credentials are needed.
-Requesting the shifter to enter the database login credentials during program installation seemed to much of a hassle, so the package contains the database credentials in an encrypted file, which is decrypted by FACTs default password during first program start.
+Also for calling the shifter using a Twilio and/or Plivo account needs certain login credentials.
+These credentials need to be provided as a configuration file.
+This configuration file can be found on `newdaq` in `/home/dneise/.shifthelper/config.ini`.

 After installation, a binary called `shift_helper` is available in the users path.
 The program can be executed as easy as: